makdefense/makdefense-portfolio/Cyber Security 101/Wireshark/basics.md

 ## Reflection

-> This lab provided me with knowledge about
+> This lab provided me with knowledge about the basics of using Wireshark, Packet Dissection, Packet Navigation, and Packet Filtering.